andialbrecht/sqlparse/docs/source/api.rst

 .. autofunction:: sqlparse.parse

+.. autofunction:: sqlparse.parsestream

 In most cases there's no need to set the `encoding` parameter.
 If `encoding` is not set, sqlparse assumes that the given SQL statement is encoded either in utf-8 or latin-1.

+The `stream` parameter controls the way sql input is read.
+If `True`, parser is optimized to keep a low memory usage. if `False`, the whole content is loaded in memory at the beginning of the process, but parsing should be faster.

 .. _formatting: